← Back to blog

 Ready to Try?

-Download GCast on two phones, connect to the same screen, and switch to Splitscreen mode.
+Download GCast on two phones, switch to Party mode, share the room code, and tap Cast.
 You'll be playing side by side in under a minute.

 Related Posts